Meeting Theme: “Grid-Edge Technologies and Their Impacts on the Grid

 Mr. Whisenant received a B. S. degree in Electrical Engineering from NC State University, a M. E. degree in Electric Power from Renesselaer Polytechnic Institute and a MBA degree from Queens University.
 Mr. Whisenant is a registered professional engineer in North and South Carolina.

-Dr. Tiefu Zhao – UNC Charlotte / Assistant Professor
+Dr. Tiefu Zhao – UNC Charlotte / Associate Professor

 Dr. Valentina Cecchi – UNC Charlotte / Associate Professor